 Fasting is a physical and spiritual detox: it removes the toxins from the body and the spiritual heart, allowing our bodies and souls to heal and become healthy.
-Fasting is a training programme to help us stop sinning, especially the sins of the tongue, and eyes.
+Fasting is a training programme to help us stop sinning, especially the sins of the tongue, the eyes and the ears.